TreyRuffy/Nuxt-Boilerplate/app/utils/README.md

+# Client Utilities

-Utility files for both the client and server.
+This directory contains utility scripts for the client codebase.